Mediated Semi-Quantum Key Distribution with Improved Efficiency: Introduction

 We make several contributions in this paper.
 First, we revisit the original M-SQKD protocol of \cite{krawec2015mediated} in order to improve its efficiency.
 In particular, we extend that protocol so that, asymptotically, all rounds lead to contributions towards the distilled key (in the original protocol of \cite{krawec2015mediated}, only half the rounds could contribute asymptotically in ideal conditions).
 To prove security, we rely on alternative classical post processing methods, especially mismatched measurement analysis \cite{QKD-Tom-First,QKD-Tom-KeyRateIncrease,QKD-Tom-KeyRateMismatchedDistill} (shown to be vital for many semi-quantum protocols \cite{SQKD-survey}), to bound Eve's information in this case.

-As a second contribution, we also show how this protocol can be reduced to an entanglement-based protocol in order to promote security to general attacks.
+Perhaps our main contribution, however, is that we devise a general proof of security for a mediated semi-quantum protocol by developing a novel reduction to an entanglement based protocol.
+Due to the two-way quantum channel, standard mathematical tools used in QKD security proofs often cannot be directly applied to semi-quantum scenarios.
+In this work, we show for the first time that mediated SQKD protocols may be reduced to equivalent entanglement based versions thus opening up the possibility of more rigorous analytical methods.
 So far, reductions are only known for a certain subset of two-party SQKD protocols \cite{krawec2018key,iqbal2020high} but none were known for M-SQKD protocols.
 Our new reduction may be highly useful to other researchers of multi-user (S)QKD protocols, providing new methods to reduce their analysis to one-way entanglement based protocols for which many mathematical tools exist to help prove them secure.